hexaxsoftwares/houx.js/README.md

 ## Lifecycle Hooks

-Houx.js provides several lifecycle hooks that allow you to run code at specific stages of a widget's life:
+Houx provides several lifecycle hooks that allow you to run code at specific stages of a widget's life:

-- `postBuild`: Called after the instance is created.
+- `postBuild`: Called after the instance and vnodes are created.
+- `onWatch`:Called when effect watch is installed
 - `postMount`: Called after the instance is mounted.
+- `onEffect`:Called once a reactive effect is triggered.
 - `postUpdate`: Called after the instance's data is updated.
 - `postDestroy`: Called after the instance is destroyed.
+- etc....

 Example: